 • Redirecting number = Bob’s number who did the blind transfer (CDR3, CDR4).

 • Related reason = Deflection on CDR2.
-CDR3 indicates that it was a blind transfer.
+CDR3 indicates that it’s a blind transfer.

 • The transfer related Call ID provides the call identifier of the other call involved in the transfer, populated only on CDR2 and CDR3.

-• Correlation ID will remain the same for all four CDR call legs (CDR1 through CDR4).
+• Correlation ID remains the same for all four CDR call legs (CDR1 through CDR4).

-• Call ID for CDR2 and CDR3 will be unique.
+• Call ID for CDR2 and CDR3 is unique.

 • For Alice ↔ Bob call leg, Alice’s Local Session ID = Bob’s Remote Session ID.
 Bob’s Local Session ID = Alice’s Remote Session ID.